Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Experiments

 \subsection{Qualitative Results}

 As shown in \cref{fig:vis_compare}, we visualize editing results of \M~and selected SOTA methods across four different reasoning scenarios.
-Our method demonstrates superior capability in executing hypothetical editing instructions by accurately reasoning about user intent, affected objects, and their plausible state transitions, while also maintaining stability in non-edited regions.
+Our method demonstrates superior capability in executing hypothetical editing instructions by accurately reasoning about user intent, affected objects, and their plausible state transitions, while also maintaining stability in non-edited regions (original scene/object identity (ID)).
 For instance, in the first row (physical reasoning), our method successfully generates a physically plausible and contextually coherent scene--depicting the elephant and mouse standing on opposite ends of a seesaw, where the heavier elephant naturally tilts the seesaw downward.
-This highlights our model’s ability to reason about relative weight, spatial arrangement, and physical dynamics implied by the instruction.
+Additionally, our \M~preserves the original lawn, seesaw structure, and object proportions.
+This demonstrates that our model can not only reason about relative weight, spatial arrangement, and the physical dynamics implied by the instruction, but also maintain a certain degree of identity consistency.
 In contrast, InstructPix2Pix fails to capture the core intent, producing an irrelevant result.
 Other methods may include the correct objects mentioned in the instruction--such as the elephant, mouse, and seesaw--but fall short in modeling their physical interactions, resulting in unrealistic or semantically inconsistent compositions.
 Notably, ChatGPT-4o produces an implausible outcome in which the mouse outweighs the elephant, contradicting basic physical intuition.
 We attribute this failure to hallucinations introduced by the language model~\cite{Hallucination}.